Forget ‘Terrible Twos’ — Three Is When The Real Horror Begins

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 More than fine, they seem compelled to repeat the same mistake.
 Impelled to take the same insolent joy in disobedience and rail against what they know they have to do anyway (because they know the basic routine by now).
 Impelled to ignore the gentle ask, the gentle repeat, the third ask, the firm ask, the fifth loud ask, the tell, the hard tell, the implore, the impassioned implore, the threat, the demand, the yelled demand — while you can’t understand why it has to be so hard and repetitive.

-The 3-year-old revels in saying never and no, and you can see it.
+The 3-year-old revels in saying ‘never’ and ‘no,’ and you can see it.
 You can see it in the twinkle, or spark of hell, in those devilish eyes and dirty, round dimples.
 You can see it in those shrugs when you ask them how and why they could do such a thing when they know it’s wrong.
-You know what I’m talking about.
-When they clasp their hands together in their little laps, and writhe their bodies slightly while smiling to no one and look up at the ceiling saying, “I don’t know…,” with that little-kid drawl high-pitching out of their wickedly upturned lips, curling into an impish smirk.
+When they clasp their hands together in their little laps, and writhe their bodies slightly while smiling to no one and look up at the ceiling saying, “I don’t know…” with that little-kid drawl high-pitching out of their wickedly upturned lips, curling into an impish smirk.